-The Group and its subsidiaries, including the Issuer, are subject to a number of material legal proceedings, regulatory actions and investigations, and an adverse result in one or more of these proceedings could have a material adverse effect on its operating results for any particular period.
-As the outcome and timing of these matters is inherently uncertain, it is not possible to accurately predict the financial or reputational impact, or the timing, of their resolution.
-For further information relating to these and other legal and regulatory proceedings, refer to "8 - Legal and Arbitration Proceedings" in the CSi Registration Document and "Note 36 - Liabilities, Guarantees and Commitments" in notes to the consolidated financial statements in the 2021 CSi Annual Report.
+The Group, including the Issuer, is subject to a number of material legal proceedings, regulatory actions and investigations, and an adverse result in one or more of these proceedings could have a material adverse effect on the Group's operating results for any particular period, depending, in part, on its results for such period.

+For further information relating to these and other legal and regulatory proceedings, refer to "8 - Legal and Arbitration Proceedings" in the CSi Registration Document and "Note 35 - Contingent Liabilities, Guarantees and Commitments" in notes to the consolidated financial statements in the 2022 CSi Annual Report.

-The outcome of many of the legal, regulatory and other adversarial proceedings involving the Group's businesses is particularly difficult to predict in those cases in which the matters are brought on behalf of various classes of claimants, seek damages of unspecified or indeterminate amounts or involve novel legal claims.
+It is inherently difficult to predict the outcome of many of the legal, regulatory and other adversarial proceedings involving the Group's businesses, particularly difficult to predict in those cases in which the matters are brought on behalf of various classes of claimants, seek damages of unspecified or indeterminate amounts or involve novel legal claims.
 Management is required to establish, increase or release reserves for losses that are probable and reasonably estimable in connection with these matters, all of which requires the application of significant judgement and discretion.

-For further information, refer to "Note 3 - Critical accounting estimates and judgements in applying accounting policies" and "Note 2 - Significant accounting policies" in the notes to the consolidated financial statements in the 2021 CSi Annual Report.
+For further information, refer to "Note 3 - Critical accounting estimates and judgements in applying accounting policies" and "Note 2 - Significant accounting policies" in the notes to the consolidated financial statements in the 2022 CSi Annual Report.